An allotment site with greenhouses and wooden fencing under a partly cloudy sky, surrounded by trees and lush greenery.

 Some general tips for beginners

-• Start small!
-If you’re a beginner, a 5x10m plot is recommended.
+• If you’re a beginner, a 5x10m plot is recommended.

-• Give the soil priority.
-Getting the soil fertile is more than half the work done, and will give satisfying results.
+• Getting the soil fertile is more than half the work done, and will give satisfying results.